New York Like a Native

 Why do you prefer that clients initially use email, rather than call?

-I provide personal service, so I'd rather not play phone tag.
-Those reading this web site should learn much about potential tours, which makes the process efficient.
-(So you wouldn't request "a tour of Brooklyn" but rather a specific one from my list, or an adaptation.)
-If you want a same-day tour, please try both phone and email, because the questions on the email form speed the process.
-If you want a custom tour, I really hope to learn your required stops before we talk.
-In other words, my business model is less a "store" (open to calls at any time) but more a "consultant" (first, let me assess whether I can even do the job).
+If you want a same-day tour and start with a call, please also try email, because the questions on the email form speed the process.
+If you want a custom tour, I hope to learn your required stops before we talk.
+In other words, my business model is less like a "store" (open to calls at any time) than a "consultant" (let me assess whether I can be helpful).

 How soon should we book?